 You can prepare documents for signing, and can preview them in the Designer.
 When you are ready to prepare a package's documents, OneSpan Sign opens the documents, and displays the first one in the Preview Page.
 If the package contains more than one document, you can view additional documents using the navigation arrow in the Preview Page's toolbar.

-This section discusses the following topics related to the Designer:
+This section describes the following topics related to the Designer:

 If a package is accessible, the Designer page will be read-only.
 That is, no one can: (1) add, modify or remove signatures or fields; (2) specify the documents as Accept Only; (3) apply layouts to the documents.